 Curb Area: Contractors may have tied onto an old sewer service line to reconnect a new line.

 City Main: Connection where the service line ties onto the City's Sewer Main usually in the street.

 Directional Boring/Directional Drilling: Is a minimal impact trenchless method of installing underground pipe, conduit or cables in a relatively shallow arc or radius along a prescribed underground bore path by using a surfaced-launched drilling rig.

 Pipe Bursting: Is a trenchless method of replacing buried pipelines without the need for a traditional construction trench.

 CIPP Lining or a push patch is a trenchless sewer repair option.

-This sewer repair required an excavating contractor and affected not one but two residences.
-Their service lines joined together above where it connects to the City's Sewer Main.
-The joint wye connection was broken and needed to be replaced.
+This sewer repair helped not one but two residences.
+Their sewer lines were joined together above where it connects to the City's Sewer Main.
+The joint wye connection was broken and needed to be replaced by excavation.
 The new sewer pipe had to be plumbed in to maintain flow to the City's main.